damiendykman/java-code-analyzer/languageserver/README.md

 # Language server

-It analyzes a Java file and given a cursor position, it outputs, if applicable:
+Given a Java source and a cursor position (location or line:column), it outputs, if applicable:
 - a tool tip
 - the declaration (in provided source)
 - all the references (in provided source)